Akselera Tech

 Duration4 months

 Segmentation drives every other metric.
-When you segment campaigns by audience and offering, you can write more relevant ads (higher CTR), send traffic to more relevant landing pages (higher CVR), achieve better Quality Scores (lower CPC), and ultimately get more conversions for less money.
-BioRender's +208% CTR improvement did not come from a magic headline.
+Segment by audience and offering, and you can write more relevant ads (higher CTR), send traffic to better landing pages (higher CVR), achieve better Quality Scores (lower CPC), and get more conversions for less money.
+BioRender's +208% CTR improvement didn't come from a magic headline.
 It came from showing the right message to the right person.
-Every B2B company with multiple use cases or buyer personas should segment their campaigns accordingly.

 Case Study 12: Steel Fabrication Company — 1,100% ROI in 5 Months